CodingApps/E-MotobikeUpdatesV1/README.md

 ## Instructions
 -After selecting an E-Bike, you'll see a list of articles and can swipe right to favorite an article.
 You can also long-press to load the article in an external browser.

 -You can tap on the "Favorites" tab at the bottom of the article list to see the ones you've favorited.
-A long-press on a favorited article will also load it in a browser.
+A tap on a favorited article will also load it in a browser.

 -The app can be closed, then reloaded, and the favorited articles will remain in their tab.